Lawyer Job Description and Career Profile

 Three out of four lawyers work in private practice either in a law firm or solo practice.
 Lawyers also work in private industry, the government, the judiciary, education, and public interest organizations.

 Lawyer compensation varies greatly depending on a lawyer’s practice setting, geographic location, demand for that specialty, the state of the legal job market and practice setting.
-In May 2004, the median annual earnings of all lawyers were $94,930 and the middle half of the occupation earned between $64,620 and $143,620 according to the U.S. Department of Labor.
+In 2017, the median annual earnings of all lawyers were $119,250.
 While starting salaries for attorneys in large metropolitan law firms such as Boston and New York range from $135,000 to $160,000, attorneys in the public sector, such as public defenders and district attorneys, earn much less.

 The job market for lawyers is projected to grow due to increased demand for legal services, population growth, new corporate compliance regulations, globalization and increased business activity.
 Factors that may impact the market for attorneys include a shift toward using accounting firms, paralegals, and overseas legal vendors in an effort to reduce legal costs as well as the expanding role of alternative dispute resolution.